luispedro/mahotas/README.rst

 For bug reports and fixes, feel free to use my email: luis@luispedro.org

-For more general with achieving certain tasks in Python, the `pythonvision mailing list <http://groups.google.com/group/pythonvision?pli=1>`__ is a much better venue and generates a public discussion log for others in the future.
+For more general discussion of computer vision in Python, the `pythonvision mailing list <http://groups.google.com/group/pythonvision?pli=1>`__ is a much better venue and generates a public discussion log for others in the future.
 You can use it for mahotas or general computer vision in Python questions.